kariya/brainfuck-hp50g/README.md

 Execute the BFI.HP program and you can get the output string on the stack.

+## Caution
+If brainf*ck code goes to infinite loop, there's no way to interrupt it.
+You might have a paper clip to reset the calculator.

 ## How to compile
 Install hpgcc (see [1]) and do "make bfi.hp" in src/interpreter directory.